My Review of The Great War for Civilization by Robert Fisk:

 He continually rants against Israel, American arms manufacturers, and US involvement in the region.
 He is quick to point out steps towards peace that his favored political entities make, but not so quick to point out steps in the right direction made by Israel or other nations.

-Similarly, he decries America standing by and allowing the Saddam regime to massacre its civilians (which is probably a fair criticism), but he also rhetorically attacks America for later intervening.
+Similarly, he decries America standing by and allowing the Saddam regime to massacre its civilians (which is probably a fair criticism), but he also attacks America for later intervening as part of the war in the shadows against jihadis.

 Another problem I had with Fisk’s commentary of events and criticisms of those events was that he seemed to have little comprehension of the chaos and fog of war.
 Yes, he was there on the ground, as he repeatedly reminds the reader in The Great War for Civilization.